cloudify-cosmo/getcloudify.org/guide/3.1/extending-cloudify.md

 * User wats to add a new implementation (meaning the new type will use a new plugin)
 * User wants to refine an existing type and use it with many type implementations instead of overriding a property in any type implementation (less error prone)

-Adding a type is easy! you just need to import a yaml file with a map named `types` where each type is a key-value entry. for example:
+Adding a type is easy! you just need to import a yaml file with a map named `node_types` where each type is a key-value entry. for example:

 {% highlight YAML %}
-types:
+node_types:
     my_type:
-        derived_from: cloudify.openstack.server
+        derived_from: cloudify.openstack.nodes.Server
         properties:
-            install_agent:false
+            install_agent: false
         # omitted for brevity

 {% endhighlight %}